 I have used bloggers communities like viralcontentbee, triberr and indiblogger to share my content and received crazy referral traffic.
 Buzzsumo is another popular channel used and highly recommended by successful bloggers (including me) for massive traffic.

-Start with these methods and the results will motivate you to try other ways to promote your blog.
+Start with these methods and the results will motivate you to try other ways to promote your blog and get more traffic to make money.

-Once you’re done with creating a powerful blog, head on to read how to use this blog to make money.
+Once you’re done with creating a powerful blog, head on to read how to make money blogging.

 Ask your questions in comments.
 I will be happy to help.